Implementation Notes (flowlog.c)

 Internally, each tabled predicate maintains:

 Tabling runs under both engines.
-While tabling is active, OR-parallelism is currently disabled to keep the table state single-threaded.
-Tabled predicates are also treated as AND-par unsafe (they can create observable search/answer effects).
+While tabling is active, OR-parallelism is currently disabled to keep the table state single-threaded (SECTION 20 and SECTION 21).
+Tabled predicates are also treated as AND-par unsafe (they can create observable search/answer effects) (SECTION 20 and SECTION 23).

 OR-parallelism (choicepoints)